m2creates/m2creates-site/src/posts/2013-10-18-evolution-napkin.md

 Napkins have become essential for dining and are used by almost everyone.
 Starting with the Greeks with dough, moving to Rome with the first cloth napkins, and evolving from tablecloths to personal napkins that are nowadays even from recyclable material is the evolution of the napkin.
 Napkins are essential today in dining around the world; however, they were not always available so throughout history, napkins have evolved to suit people accordingly.
 Different sizes of napkins are used in different types of meals, and different materials are used to make them.
 They have colors and some even have elaborate patterns and designs.

 Napkins are an art of their own class.
 They can each resemble whatever a dinner host has in mind and are the perfect final touch to make every table look magnificent.

-References:
+## References

-* Drachenfels, Suzanne Von.
-“Napkins: A Brief History.” _Foodreference._ N.p., 2010.
+- Drachenfels, Suzanne Von. [“Napkins: A Brief History.”](<https://www.foodreference.com/html/art-history-napkins-729.html> _Foodreference._ N.p., 2010.
 Web.
 27 October 2010.
-* Moore, LJ.
+- Moore, LJ.
 “Who invented the dinner napkin?” _Answerbag._ Livestrong, 2010.
 Web.
 27 October 2010.
-* Murphy, Claudia Quigley. _The History Of The Art Of Tablesetting - Ancient And Modern._ USA: Church Press, 2009.
+- Murphy, Claudia Quigley. [_The History Of The Art Of Tablesetting - Ancient And Modern._](https://archive.org/details/historyofartofta00murp/page/n7/mode/2up) USA: Church Press, 2009.
-* Slutsky, Abby.
+- Slutsky, Abby.
 “What year were paper napkins invented?” _eHow._ N.p., 2010.
 Web.
 27 October 2010.
+Moved to: <https://www.theclassroom.com/what-year-were-paper-napkins-invented-13636169.html>